-- Verifies that the target standby database is enabled.
-If the standby database is not enabled for management by the broker, then the failover cannot occur. - 2.
-Stops Redo Apply or SQL Apply on the standby database immediately, without waiting until all available redo data has been applied.
-This may result in data loss. - Transitions the target standby database into the primary role, opens the new primary database in read/write mode, and starts redo transport services.
+1. Verifies that the target standby database is enabled.
+If the standby database is not enabled for management by the broker, then the failover cannot occur.

+- 2. Stops Redo Apply or SQL Apply on the standby database immediately, without waiting until all available redo data has been applied.
+This may result in data loss. - 3.
+Transitions the target standby database into the primary role, opens the new primary database in read/write mode, and starts redo transport services.

 After an immediate failover completes, all the standby databases in the configuration, regardless of their type, are disabled.
-They must be reenabled before they can serve as standby database to the new primary database.
-See Section 5.4.3 for information.
+They may be reinstated if Flashback Database is enabled on those databases.
+Otherwise, they must be re-created from a copy of the new primary database.

-The broker allows the failover to proceed as long as there are no errors for the standby database that you selected to participate in the failover.
+The broker allows a complete failover to proceed as long as there are no errors present on the standby database that you selected to participate in the failover.